pyserial/pyserial/documentation/pyserial.rst

   RTS/CTS and/or Xon/Xoff.
 * Working with or without receive timeout.
 * File like API with "read" and "write" ("readline" etc. also supported).
 * The files in this package are 100% pure Python.
-They depend on non standard but common packages on Windows (pywin32) and Jython (JavaComm).
-POSIX (Linux, BSD) uses only modules from the standard Python distribution).
 * The port is set up for binary transmission.
 No NULL byte stripping, CR-LF translation etc. (which are many times enabled for POSIX.)
 This makes this module universally useful.